pragnyanramtha/lecture/delusional optimisim.md

+Firstly,

 if you are still think that watching lectures and grinding python problems will make you better.

 **if you still think** that discipline is all it takes to become the best .
+And

-if you force yourself to work or solve problems. you can never beat the person who just wants too.
+if you force yourself to work or solve problems.

+you can never beat the person who just wants too.

 YOU cannot beat this guy who is just obsessed to work.